SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   dogleg with full Newton, making it more robust to numerical instability at the cost of being less efficient.
 - `GenericTrapezoid` - A second order A-stable symplectic implicit solver.
-Also known as Crank-Nicholson when applied to PDEs.
+Also known as Crank-Nicolson when applied to PDEs.
 Adaptive timestepping via divided differences on the memory.
 Good for highly stiff equations which are non-oscillatory.
   Uses an external nonlinear solver.
 Defaults to trust region